lostcrowgames/Essential-Unity-Scripts/README.md

 ## Acknowledgments

-These scripts were developed by Lost Crow Games and are provided as-is without any warranty or guarantee of fitness for any particular purpose.
+These scripts were developed by Robin Cormie @ Lost Crow Games and are provided as-is without any warranty or guarantee of fitness for any particular purpose.
 Use at your own risk.